laminas/laminas-servicemanager/docs/book/configuring-the-service-manager.md

 Occasionally you may need to pass additional options that act as a "context".
 For instance, we could have a `StringLengthValidator` service registered.
 However, this validator can have multiple options, such as `min` and `max`.
-Because this is dependant on the caller context (or might even be retrieved from a database, for instance), the factory cannot know what options to give when constructing the validator.
+Because this is dependent on the caller context (or might even be retrieved from a database, for instance), the factory cannot know what options to give when constructing the validator.